How to Check CPU Usage Using PowerShell [Script Added]

 Conclusion

-There is no doubt that PowerShell is one of the most powerful programs, also compatible with multi-platforms.
-IT experts use such tools to dominate all platforms with one solution, which is the reason the developer community feels comfortable with PowerShell.
+PowerShell is undoubtedly one of the most powerful programs, also compatible with multi-platforms.
+Especially IT experts use such tools to dominate all platforms with one solution, which is why the developer community feels comfortable with PowerShell.

 About The Author